Off the Rails: Minnesota Transportation After COVID-19

 Transportation agencies’ misguided agenda ignore transit reality at a steep cost to users and the state.

+The report also shows that transit has been the slowest mode of travel to recover from the pandemic, and it is unlikely that it will ever capture more than 75 percent of the ridership it carried in 2019.
 This is largely due to ongoing public safety issues and the change in employment patterns in the downtowns of Minneapolis and St. Paul, with more companies adopting work-from-home or hybrid work strategies.
+To respond to these challenges, the report concludes that transit will need to reinvent itself to survive.

 In addition to transit and safety, this report also provides analysis of other aspects of transportation, including Motor Vehicles and Highways, Intercity Travel, Transportation Finance and Light-Rail Myths and Realities.
 It also chronicles some of Minnesota’s biggest transportation boondoggles, such as the Southwest Light Rail Transit project.

-Key findings and recommendations include:
+Key findings and recommendations from the report include:

 - Transit: Metro Transit should modify the Southwest light-rail project into a dedicated busway, which will cost less and allow for more flexibility.